 I’ve told you in the past about Volunteer Park, which serves as a front lawn for Seattle’s Capitol Hill neighborhood — leashed dogs are welcome, and it’s a lovely place for a stroll.
 I’ve also mentioned that you can wander the neighborhood streets, particularly Millionaire’s Row and the Harvard-Belmont Historic District, ogling the gorgeous old houses.
 All well and good, you say, but give me more — so here are three hidden places to discover with your leashed dog.

 Photo by Joe Szilagyi

 Volunteer Park is a 48-acre oasis in Seattle’s Capitol Hill neighborhood.
 The land was originally used as a cemetery, but in 1887 the graves were relocated a short distance northwards, to Lake View Cemetery.
-The park now includes the Seattle Asian Art Museum (housed in a magnificent 1933 Art Moderne building designed by Carl Gould), a lovely 1912 conservatory, a 1906 water tower (climb to the top for a fine view) overlooking a reservoir, and a … Read more
+The park now includes the Seattle Asian Art Museum (housed in a magnificent 1933 Art Moderne building designed by Carl Gould), a lovely 1912 conservatory, a 1906 water tower (climb to the top for a fine view) overlooking a reservoir, and … Read more

 The Volunteer Park Café is a gem — a corner café just two blocks east of Volunteer Park in Seattle’s Capitol Hill neighborhood, with fantastic baked goods from co-owner Heather and fantastic everything else from co-owner Ericka.
 They serve breakfast and lunch every day except Monday, and dinner every day except Sunday and Monday.
 It’s comfortable, casual, and friendly, and the sidewalk tables and steps in front of the café are always cluttered with dogs.
 There are bowls of water, … Read more